3 Healthier Pumpkin Desserts for Fall

 1/4 tsp ground ginger

-1 - 2 cups unsweetened almond milk, or whatever non-dairy milk you prefer
+1 - 2 cups unsweetened almond milk, or whatever milk alternative you prefer

 ginger cookies + candied ginger for garnish (optional)